Tauke190/ComputerNetworksHW2/README.md

-# Simple Transmission Control Protocol Implementation
+# Implementation of a simplified Transmission Control Protocol (TCP)

 This project was completed as part of the Computer Networks course at NYU Abu Dhabi during the summer of 2024, under the guidance of Professor Yasir Zaki.